What to Do When a Pipe Is Leaking

 Identifying Your Type of Pipe

 Some products are designed for specific types of pipes, so you need to identify the pipe you’re patching to find the right product.
-Common types include:
+Common types you’ll see in home plumbing include:

-• Galvanized: Like copper pipe, this silver metal pipe is used to supply water.
+- Galvanized: Like copper pipe, this silver metal pipe supplies water.

-• PVC: Rigid white plastic PVC pipe is often used in household drain systems.
-PVC pressure pipe is often used in home irrigation systems.
+- PVC: Rigid white plastic PVC pipe is often part of water supply and household drain systems.
+Home irrigation systems often use PVC pressure pipe.

-• CPVC: Like PVC, this pipe is rigid, but it’s a cream or tan color.
-It’s often used to supply hot and cold water to faucets.
+- CPVC: Like PVC, this pipe is rigid, but it’s a cream or tan color.
+It can transport hot and cold water.

-• PEX: This flexible plastic pipe is often used for water supply lines.
+- PEX: This flexible plastic pipe is often part of water supply lines.
 Red PEX is usually a hot-water supply line while blue is typically a cold-water supply line.